Eastern Mediterranean Islands short tour

 - Group size is limited to a maximum of 18 participants.

-Overview: We will begin our tour in Athens, the home of many ancient archaeological sites.
-Its atmosphere has a mixture of classical Greek, Byzantine, Ottoman, and modern architecture.
-Ringed by mountains and conveniently located near Piraeus (its Mediterranean port), Athens epitomises both ancient and modern Greece.
+Overview: We will begin our tour in Athens, a bustling modern metropolis, home to many of the world’s most famous archaeological sites.
+The city is a melting-pot of classical Greek, Byzantine, Ottoman, and modern architecture.
+Ringed by mountains and conveniently located near Piraeus (its Mediterranean port), Athens epitomizes both ancient and modern Greece.
 Upon arrival in Athens, we will arrive to the hotel individually.
-We will have a welcome meeting with our tour leader at the hotel, followed by dinner.
+We will have a meeting with our tour leader at the hotel, followed by a welcome dinner.

 Accommodation: 1 night at Titania Hotel or similar.